apache/commons-rng/commons-rng-examples/examples-stress/endianness.md

         01011100 10001111 11110001 11000001  1552937409  1552937409
         10110000 01110101 10010011 00011100  2960495388 -1334471908

-The `stdin2testu01` has been written to output the same format when using the `stdout` mode.
+The `stdin2testu01` has been written to output the same format when using the `raw32` mode.
 If the data has been correctly read the `bridge.data` and `bridge.out` should match.
 If the endianess is incorrect then the data sent by the Java application will not match the data read by the sub-process.
 For example to swap the endianness use the `-b` option:

-        > java -jar target/examples-stress.jar bridge -b BIG_ENDIAN ./stdin2testu01 stdout
+        > java -jar target/examples-stress.jar bridge -b BIG_ENDIAN ./stdin2testu01 raw32

 In this case the little-endian plaform has been sent big-endian data and the contents of the `bridge.out` file begin with the reverse byte order: